History of Simone Biles in Timeline

 2012: American Classic

-In 2013, Simone Biles became the individual all-around champion and floor exercise champion at the World Championships.
-She also won a bronze medal on balance beam.
+In 2013, Simone Biles became the individual all-around champion at the World Championships.
+She also became the floor exercise champion.
+Additionally, she secured a World bronze medal on balance beam.

-In 2013, Simone Biles competed at the City of Jesolo Trophy, winning several titles.
-She also participated in an international tri-meet in Chemnitz, Germany, winning multiple titles.
+In 2013, Simone Biles competed at the City of Jesolo Trophy in Italy, winning the all-around, vault, balance beam, and floor exercise titles and contributing to the U.S. team's gold medal.
+She also competed at an international tri-meet in Chemnitz, Germany, winning team gold and individual titles in vault, balance beam, and floor.

 2013: U.S. National Gymnastics Championships

-In August 2013, Simone Biles competed at the U.S. National Gymnastics Championships and was crowned the national all-around champion.
-She was also named to the Senior National Team and selected for the World Championships team.
+In August 2013, Simone Biles competed at the U.S. National Gymnastics Championships where she was crowned the national all-around champion and won silver in all four individual events.
+She was named to the Senior National Team and invited to the qualifying camp for the 2013 World Artistic Gymnastics Championships.

-In July 2013, Simone Biles competed poorly at the U.S. Classic.
-Following this, she consulted a sports psychologist, who helped her with anxiety and confidence issues.
+In July 2013, Simone Biles competed at the U.S. Classic, performing poorly with several falls and twisting her ankle on the floor exercise.
+Subsequently, she consulted a sports psychologist, crediting this with helping her anxiety and confidence issues and enabling her future dominance.

 2013: Senior International Debut

-In March 2013, Simone Biles made her senior international debut at the American Cup, a FIG World Cup event, finishing second after a fall off the beam.
+In March 2013, Simone Biles made her senior international debut at the American Cup, a FIG World Cup event, replacing Elizabeth Price and Kyla Ross.
+She finished second behind teammate Katelyn Ohashi after a fall off the beam.

 August 4, 2014: Verbal Commitment to UCLA